Ranixculiva/Omelette/README.md

    ```
    - If there are any `.html` files in `template_for_figma/`, you will be prompted to select one by number.
    - If there are no templates in that folder, you can enter a relative or absolute path to your template file.
+5. **Automatic Data File Selection:**
+   - The script will look for a data file in the `data/` directory with the same basename as your template.
+For example, if you select `breakfast.html`, it will use `data/breakfast.json`.
+   - If the corresponding data file does not exist, the script will print a warning and fall back to using `data/omelette_menu_brunch.json`.
-5. The generated HTML will always be saved in the `html_for_figma/` directory, with the filename based on your template's basename and `_generated.html` appended (e.g., `brunch.html` → `html_for_figma/brunch_generated.html`).
+6. The generated HTML will always be saved in the `html_for_figma/` directory, with the filename based on your template's basename and `_generated.html` appended (e.g., `brunch.html` → `html_for_figma/brunch_generated.html`).
-6. You can now import this file into Figma using the html.to.design plugin.
+7. You can now import this file into Figma using the html.to.design plugin.

 ### Notes
 - Do not edit the generated HTML directly; always update the JSON or template and re-run the script.
 - The script is modular and can be adapted for other menu JSON files or templates.
 - The template file should not contain any hardcoded menu data, only the required placeholders and (optionally) the menu item template block.
+- **Automation tip:** To add a new menu, simply create a new template (e.g., `lunch.html`) and a matching data file (e.g., `data/lunch.json`).
+The script will handle the rest!

 ---